Where is the Lake Berryessa Eco-Camp?

 Do the campsites have picnic tables and fire pits?

 There aren’t actually any specific “campsites.”
-But there are broad grassy areas under the oak trees with ample room to pitch a tent.
+But there are broad grassy areas under the oak trees and by the lake with ample room to pitch a tent.
 There is also plenty of room to park a trailer or an RV.
 And there are more than an adequate number of picnic tables under the two ramadas, which also have power outlets.
-There are a couple of communal BBQ’s….and a woof-fired pizza oven……if anyone knows how to use it!
+There are a couple of communal BBQ’s….and a wood-fired pizza oven……if anyone knows how to use it!
 Some of the best spots to camp are by the dock and the lake…but they are a ways away from the bathroom……

 Can I bring my kayak?